 4. Set your stops and limits

-Stop Loss and Take Profit orders are instructions built into your trades that automatically close out positions if price reaches a certain level.
-Stop losses are a risk management tool that ensure you cut a position that goes against you.
-Take Profits lock in gains if price reaches your target price.
+Stop Loss and Take Profit orders are instructions built into your trades that automatically close out positions if the price reaches a certain level.
+Stop losses are a risk management tool that ensures you cut a position that goes against you.
+Take Profits lock in gains if the price reaches your target price.

 5. Select & Buy Disney Shares

 Clicking or tapping a screen is all it takes to buy Disney shares.
-There are two final checks to make — one comes before you click ‘buy’ and one afterwards.
+There are two final checks to make — one comes before you click ‘buy’ and one afterward.